lonslonz/grus/README.md

 # Usage : Work with MySQL

-Recommended : When you want to save data into MySQL, use option 'saveToMySQL'.
+Recommended : Use MySQL.
+When you want to save data into MySQL, use option 'saveToMySQL'.

     app.use(grus({
         saveToMySQL: {